urbanadventurer/Android-PIN-Bruteforce/README.md

 - Oxygen Forensic Suite (Requires USB debugging enabled)
 - JTAG extraction
 - Chip Off
+- XPIN Clip

 ### USB HID Keyboard Bruteforce

 Finally if these methods do not work for you use USB HID keyboard brute-force.

 - RubberDucky and Darren Kitchen's hak5 script (great)
-- NetHunter HID Attacks (didn't work with a very long script, such as 10,0000 PINs)
+- Duck Hunter HID attacks in NetHunter (didn't work with a very long script, such as 10,0000 PINs)
-- XPIN Clip

 # PIN Lists